Ākonga complaints procedure

 Complaints Officer:

-• Monitors the Student Complaints email inbox and acknowledges receipt
+• Monitors the Student Complaints email inbox and acknowledges receipt of complaints

 • Manages and updates the register